Samuel Keeler

 Samuel Keeler (1656 – May 19, 1713) was a member of the House of Representatives of the Colony of Connecticut from Norwalk in the sessions of October 1701, October 1703, May 1704, May 1706, May 1709 and October 1709.
-He is listed as a founding settler of Ridgefield, Connecticut on the founders monument in Ye Burying Ground cemetery in Ridgefield.
+He is listed as a founding settler of Ridgefield, Connecticut on the founder's monument in Ye Burying Ground cemetery in Ridgefield.

 He was the son of Ralph Keeler and the brother of John Keeler.

-On December 19, 1675, Samuel participated in the Narragansett Swamp Fight in Rhode Island during the King Philip's War.
+On December 19, 1675, Samuel participated in the Narragansett Swamp Fight in Rhode Island during King Philip's War.
 On account of his service, at a Norwalk town meeting on January 12, 1676, he was granted a parcel of land on Clapboard Hill.

 In 1708, Samuel Keeler, father-in-law Matthias Sention, Sr., and Matthew St. John took part in the purchase of Ridgefield from the Indians for 100 pounds.